Wing Commander: Privateer: Plot

 The game begins with a mysterious drone attacking ships in the system.
-When Burrows lands on the planet New Detroit, a man hires him and gives him a mysterious artifact.
+When Burrows lands on the planet New Detroit, a man named Sandoval hires him and gives him a mysterious artifact.
 On his return, Burrows finds the man is dead.
 Burrows seeks information about the artifact, eventually meeting Dr. Monkhouse, a xenoarchaeologist on Palan.

 Monkhouse tells Burrows the artifact was made by an ancient technologically advanced race, the Steltek.
 The artifact is half of a map; Monkhouse has the rest.
 Burrows agrees to explore the area in the map.

 Burrows finds a powerful weapon on an ancient ship and mounts it on his own.
 When he leaves, a mysterious drone follows him, destroying everything it encounters.
 Burrows is asked by the Confederation to lure the drone into an ambush, so it can be destroyed.

 Burrows then encounters a Steltek scout, looking for the last traces of their technology in order to remove them.
 The scout energizes the ancient weapon in exchange for the location of the ship where Burrows found it.
 It then remains for Burrows to destroy the dangerous drone.

 In the Righteous Fire expansion, the Steltek weapon is stolen from his ship while Burrows is docked.
 He travels to Oxford, where he meets someone who helps him in return for flying missions against the Retros, a homicidal band of religious extremists led by a man named Mordecai Jones.
 The informant adds that Governor Menesch, who sells weapons and ships to the Retros and pirates, was probably behind the theft of Burrows’ weapon.

 A Retro defector tells Burrows the location of the Retros’ headquarters and warns they have made copies of the Steltek gun.
 Burrows realizes he must defeat the Retro leader Jones and destroy all copies of the powerful weapon.

 Burrows' name was unknown to the general public for many years.
 During that period he was known as "Brownhair", by reference to "Bluehair", the Wing Commander I and II protagonist later known as Christopher Blair.
 In the CD-ROM edition which uses full speech, the characters always refer to him as "Captain" or "Privateer"; many people assume "Privateer" is his callsign.